Second presidency of Donald Trump: MAGA fallout over non-release of Jeffrey Epstein files

-Historical evaluations and public opinion

-Evaluations

-Though Trump repeatedly promoted his 2024 victory as a mandate—to inflate the actual degree of voter support—he failed to receive 50% of the popular vote.
-His 1.5 percentage point margin of victory in 2024 (shown in chart) place it in only the 20th percentile of presidential elections since 1828.

-Professor Christina Pagel mapped the first actions of the Trump administration in a Venn diagram that identifies "five broad domains that correspond to features of proto-authoritarian states".
-These five domains are: undermining democratic institutions and the rule of law, dismantling federal government; dismantling social protections and rights, enrichment and corruption; suppressing dissent and controlling information; attacking science, environment, health, arts and education, particularly universities; aggressive foreign policy and global destabilization.

-Journalist Martin Sandu and authoritarian politics researcher Alex Norris described the maximalist interpretation of executive power in Trump's second term as president, including sweeping executive orders, the federal funding freeze, actions against political opponents and the media, pardons of those involved in the 2021 attempted self-coup, the actions of Elon Musk's Department of Government Efficiency, and the like as an attempted self-coup.
-Political scientist Lee Morgenbesser argued the actions of DOGE are a form of state capture.
+Trump has reversed course and now states he favors the release of the material.
+He signed the Epstein Files Transparency Act on November 19, and made a lengthy post on Truth Social which included the claim, "Do not forget — The Biden Administration did not turn over a SINGLE file or page related to Democrat Epstein, nor did they ever even speak about him.

 Public opinion

-Trump's presidential approval ratings consistently declined over the first ten months of his second term, with more disapproval ratings than approval ratings just two months after his election and disapproval ratings rising to over 50% after three months.
+Trump's aggregated presidential approval ratings consistently declined over the first months of his second term, with more disapproval ratings than approval ratings just two months after his election and disapproval ratings rising to over 50% after three months.

+In a larger context, Trump's approval rating (Gallup polling) after the first year of his second term was the lowest of any president since 1977.

 Donald Trump began his second term with another historically low job approval rating, only improving on his lowest-ever rating (occurring in his first term) by three percentage points.
 President Trump began his first term at 45% job approval, and his second with 47%.
 According to Gallup, "Trump remains the only elected president with sub-50% initial approval ratings".
 In a CBS News/YouGov poll conducted from February 5–7, 2025, Trump reached a career high poll rating of 53%.
 According to ABC News, Trump's approval rating at the end of his first 100 days in office was 39%, even lower than his already low 42% approval rating at the end of his first 100 days of his first presidency and the worst of any president's approval ratings after their 100 days in 80 years.
 By July 2025, Gallup found Trump's approval rating reached the lowest for his second term at 37%, largely driven by declining support from independents, and in August, multiple surveys revealed record or near-record low job approval ratings, which Gallup found to be lower than any modern president.

+As was the case during Trump's first term, the president's approval ratings have remained remarkably stable.
+His ratings are also very polarized, often with more Republicans than Democrats approving of his leadership.

+In May 2026, a Washington Post–ABC News–Ipsos poll reported declining approval of Trump's leadership, with respondents expressing dissatisfaction over issues including the Iran war and economic policy.
+Separately, Navigator Research polling indicated that around one in five voters who supported Donald Trump in the 2024 United States presidential election expressed regret over their vote.